Where did you get the idea for the Feud series?

 How long did it take you to write The Sparks?

 The summer after my sophomore year in high school, my parents came to us and said they were taking away the TV, Internet and our cell phones.
 They called it Summer Unplugged.
 I threatened to call child protective services but they aptly pointed out that I no longer had a phone.
 That summer I was so bored that I started reading and writing a lot.
 I finished The Sparks that summer.
 Editing took another year, but now I try and write a book every summer.

-Tell us about the awards that you have won for The Sparks?
+Tell us about the awards that you have won?

 I’ve been so fortunate.
-The Sparks has won state and national awards for Best YA Fiction from the Florida Authors and Publishers Association for 2015.
-The Sparks was the runner up for Best Young Adult Fiction at the Florida Book Festival and won Honorable Mentions at the New England Book Festival, Midwest Book Festival, Southern California Book Festival, and the International London Book Festival.
+The books have won national and international awards for Best YA Fiction and Fantasy from: Florida Authors and Publishers Association, Florida Book Festival, New England Book Festival, Midwest Book Festival, Southern California Book Festival, and the International London Book Festival.
 I also won an International Moonbeam award and an Indie Fab award for Best Young Author.

 What drew you to write YA Fantasy?